 Issues with config loss on HSA/UA

 HSA/UA is a high-performance embedded appliance, so most of the I/O processing happens in the RAM during normal operations, and we don’t expect much I/O to operate in the flash disk.
-However, the config changes are saved on NAND flash (which has slow I/O by nature).
+Note firmware upgrade and config changes are saved on NAND flash, which has slow I/O by nature.

 Saving the configuration changes (which we don’t expect to happen often), happens after the “write memory” command is executed (please do not power off immediately to complete the flash I/O process, Wait for 30s before physically power off.)